AngusCYMan/Google_Fiber_Calls_BI_Case_Study/My Working Approach.md

 The documents are:

 1. Stakeholder Requirements Document
-This is to capture stakeholder requests and requirements so you understand their needs before planning the rest of the project details or strategy.
+/This is to capture stakeholder requests and requirements so you understand their needs before planning the rest of the project details or strategy.

 2. Project Requirements Document
 This document cover project requirements that need to be met to achieve the stakeholder requirements.